hexbatch/apple-core/v1/docs/layers/a-core-layers/services/session-services.md

 # list current area
     session.ls
+optional args to do different pagination for set contents
-* calls `job::session.ls`
+* calls `job:session.ls`
-* can be called to get more info for something already listed
+* loads in command pallet using any loaded action services

 # change session set
     session.cd
-* calls `job::session.cd`
-* travels user to another set in this session
+travels user to another set in this session
+* calls `session.ls`
+* puts current set into the session set history
+* Changes this session to a new set

 # do action
     session.action
-* calls `job::session.action`
-* given a token, write to it, then read something, do something and return data

-discussion: there should be some sort of expected attributes or token types, and let some actions jump the user to a new set (bookmark), other actions can list information, others different.

-Todo need service to create standard action tokens
+* sends a filter event that the plugin can listen to, and that plugin can run a job (will wait for the job) or do something else
+* will add in the filter response to the data returned.

 # Jobs